777388/Dictillion/README.md

 place a number you feel is important to infinitely expand due to its zeroed state.
 Many numbers were effected by the number 42.

-Top Secret version implies Nondeterministic functions using Anonymous Lambda function to map out each infintisimal Null.
+Top Secret version implies Nondeterministic functions using Anonymous Lambda function to map out each infintisimal Null up to the # you choose.

 usage: Python3 topsecret.py #